Do you know someone who is always broke? You probably do.

 Most of the day, we are doing things subconsciously.
 Our body takes instructions from what is in our subconscious mind.

 We are slave of our mind. – Ivan Guan

-This is good human design because it frees our mind from all the tiny decisions in our daily life, but the problem is that if we plant the wrong ideas in our minds, our action will lead us to the wrong path.
+This is good human design because it frees our minds from all the tiny decisions in our daily life, but the problem is that if we plant the wrong ideas in our minds, our actions will lead us to the wrong path.

 Financially and non-financially, our beliefs are coloured by our experiences, our success and failures, the thoughts we have had about ourselves and other people’s reactions to us.

 Imagine your bank account always have a small balance and suddenly it becomes $1 million, what would you feel?

 Have you heard that “money is the root of all evil” when you are young?
 No wonder your inner thought will say,